Scowluga/q-by-practice/puzzles/4_four_is_magic/README.md

 My solutions:
 - `magic.q` my initial attempt.
-- `magic_cache.q` with caching integer to string conversion results.
+- `magic_cached.q` with caching mechanism for converted strings.

 ## Integer to String Conversion
 A core part of this problem is integer to string conversion.
 As with any programming problem, we begin by thinking about